nomis/tempus-redux/README.rst

     idf.py menuconfig

 Under "Component config" you'll find "Tempus Redux" where you can configure the WiFi network and whether the output is active low or not.
+Support for managing the radio clock can also be enabled here.

 Build::